Forest Glen (Qld)

 Table Chart PROFILE FAQ

-The most common medical conditions are arthritis (11.2%) and mental health issues (8.0%).
-In contrast, 66.8% of residents declare themselves completely clear of medical ailments compared to 0% in Rest of Qld.
-The area has 28.5% (643 people) of residents aged 65 and over.
-Health outcomes among seniors are strong, performing better than the general population in health metrics.
+The most common medical conditions were arthritis (11.2%) and mental health issues (8.0%).
+66.8% of residents declared themselves completely clear of medical ailments, compared to 67.6% across Rest of Qld.
+Health outcomes among the working-age population are broadly typical.
+Forest Glen has 28.8% of residents aged 65 and over (650 people), higher than Rest of Qld's 20.4%.
+Health outcomes among seniors in Forest Glen are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health